Its-a-Trap/Frontend-Android/README.txt

 - We have not fine-tuned the location update frequency.
 Currently we perform updates whenever the phone senses it moves 1m at a maximum rate of once per second.
 This is much higher than recommended levels and seems to drain phone batteries extremely rapidly.

 - We intended to implement a different place and replace gesture.
 Instead of a two-tap system we wanted a long-press gesture during which the trap would inflate to full size while the user pressed.
 This was scrapped due to complexity.

+The app should run without any particular effort on your part.
+However, you will need to run it on an actual device as the google maps api will not work under an emulator.